Charles-HL/Sync-Google-Tasks-Microsoft-To-Do/README.md

 # Sync Google Tasks & Microsoft To Do
-This project allows to sync tasks between Google Task and Microsoft To Do
+This project allows to sync tasks between Google Task and Microsoft To Do.

+It's aimed to be ran as a background server.

 ## Actual limitations
 - Only sync the default task list